wimmatthyssen/Azure-Backup/README.md

 - **Configure-WindowsDefenderAntivirus-Antivirus-Exclusions-MicrosoftAzureBackupServerv3.ps1**

+  More information about this script used to create an Azure Backup Recovery Services vault to backup different workloads in an Azure subscription can be found on my blog: https://wmatthyssen.com/2021/02/04/microsoft-azure-backup-server-mabs-antivirus-exclusions/

+- **Create-Azure-Backup-Recovery-Services-vault.ps1**

   More information about the Microsoft Azure Backup Server (MABS) v3: Antivirus Exclusions script can be found on my blog: https://wmatthyssen.com/2021/02/04/microsoft-azure-backup-server-mabs-antivirus-exclusions/

 - **Download-and-Extract-MicrosoftAzureBackupServerv3.ps1**